 Transscrotal procedure is a body modification done on the scrotum, in which a hole is made through the entire scrotum and jewelry is placed inside the hole.
 This is similar to a piercing, so it is sometimes considered a type of a scrotum piercing.
 However, Transscrotal procedures are much more complex and extreme than regular scrotum piercings.
 While a common scrotum piercing goes only through the skin of the scrotum, Transscrotal procedures go through the entire scrotum.
 In order to do this, a piercer has to use more complex techniques that typically involve a scalper.
 This is much more serious than a simple piercing on the skin.
 A result of a Transscrotal procedure is a large gauge hole that splits the scrotum.
 The hole enters on one side of the scrotum and exits on the other.

+A Transscrotal procedure follows special rules.
 It is important to remember that Transscrotal procedures are very complex and not all piercing artists can perform them.
+These are not ordinary piercings: a Transscrotal procedure involves cutting skin and tissue with a scalpel.
+Your piercer will first decide on the best placement and mark the area.
+After this, they will sterilize the area and proceed with the procedure.
 The incision is made with a scalpel and the hole is always large gauge: minimum 2 gauge, though it can be larger.
 In order for the procedure to be a success it is important to use correct stitching.
 Typical jewelry for a Transscrotal procedure is a plug or large gauge Captive Bead Ring and barbell.